lukas5555510/Library-Management-System/README.md

-# service.Library-Management-System
+# Library-Management-System
-Console-based service.Library Management System in Java
+Console-based Library Management System in Java

+Goal of this project is to learn and try in practice some java features and SOLID principles.